Published: 25 September 2024 at 4:08 pm

 Published: 27 March 2024 at 3:07 pm

-Michael became our Chief Executive in winter 2023, with a remit to support the Board of Trustees to develop and manage Southside Community Centre over the next three years.
+Michael became our Chief Executive in Winter 2023 with a remit to support the Board of Trustees to support the development of Southside Community Centre.

-Prior to working at Southside Community Centre Michael spent nearly eighteen years working in local government followed by a brief period in the retail industry.
-Michael has been active in his community for many years in various role such as being a charity trustee and Community Councillor.
+Prior to joining Southside Community Centre Association SCIO Michael has mainly worked in the third and public sectors, with only brief stints in the private sector.
+Michael has been active in his local community for many years and in various roles including being a charity Trustee and a Community Councillor.

-In his spare time Michael enjoys spending time with his Ragdoll cat.
+In his spare time Michael enjoys spending time with his Ragdoll cat and exploring the history of Leith.

 Published: 27 March 2024 at 2:18 pm